tjhickey724/compiler_design/notes/lex/overview.md

 *  Now with ```(a.b*|c)*

-## Eliminating epsilon edges from a NFA
-The epsilon edges are convenient for writing NFAs but make analyzing them harder.
-Luckily it is relatively easy to eliminate them as follows:
-* pick an epsiolon edge e from node N1 to a non-final node N2. for every edge out of N2 to a node N2 with label S, add an edge from N1 to N3 labelled with S,
-* delete that epsilon edge and repeat until there are no more epsilon edges.

-Does this always terminate?
-Why?
-How could you prove it?

-When it terminates, the only epsilon edges are to final states, so we simply make the nodes with those epsilon edges into final states.

-### Exercise
-* eliminate the epsilon edges from the examples in the previous exercise.

 ## Recognizing strings using an DFA
 This is a standard state machine where the node represents the current state and the edge determines